aptaunk/GoodStein/README.md

 2. Download GoodStein.java
 3. In terminal, change directory to wherever the file is downloaded
 4. type: javac GoodStein.java
-5. type: java GoodStein n
+5. type: java GoodStein N M

-Note: you can replace n with any integer you wish and it should print out the first few terms of the GoodStein sequence starting with n
+You can replace N and M with any integer.
+N is the starting number in the GoodStein sequence and M is the number of terms you want to output.